antonfirsov/docs/2016/05-api-convergence/2016-05-api-convergence.md

-# Making .NET Core easier to port to
+# Making it easier to port to .NET Core

 In my last post, I [talked about porting to .NET Core][porting-to-core] and requested feedback from our community on what their experience was and what we